RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 ### For therapists—EMDR with two devices

-To use the EMDR tool with two devices, either in the same room or remotely, you can set up your own device up to an hour in advance, if you wish, or you can set it up during the session.
+To use the EMDR tool with two devices, either in the same room or remotely, you can set up your own device up to an hour in advance, if you wish, or you can set it up during the session (which normally takes less than a minute).

 You must be in voice contact with your client.
 You could be in the same room or remote from each other.
 Your client must also have access to the EMDR tool.
 Invite your client to set up the EMDR tool as described in the section above.